Azimcharoliya/calculator-behavior/addition.md

         And press equals.

   Then Calculator will show invalid syntax on calculator screen.

-Scenario: When plus operator is pressed more than once successively.

-  Given the calculator is on and the calculator screen is clear.

-  When I type in number
-        And press plus
-        And press plus
-        And type in number
-        And press equals.

-  Then Calculator will show invalid syntax on calculator screen.

 Scenario: Addition of two fractions.

   Given the calculator is on and the calculator screen is clear.